Gera1313/social-network/README.md

 ## Notes

 Behind on projects and the end of the course is here!
 Just started this one.
-Unfortunately, I will have to look at it again sometime after November 15 when I have more time and I'm in no pressure to complete assignments by Nov 15 and prepare for a 3rd and final project.
+Unfortunately, I will have to look at it again sometime after November 15 when I have more time and I'm in no pressure to complete assignments by Nov 15 and don't have to work on a 3rd and final project.
 Stay tuned!

 ## Usage